crate/crate-tutorials/docs/index.rst

 =============

-The easiest way to get started with CrateDB is to use a 30 day free CrateDB Cloud cluster, no credit card requrired.
+The easiest way to get started with CrateDB is to use a 30 day free CrateDB Cloud cluster, no credit card required.
 Visit the `sign up page`_ to start your CrateDB cluster today.

 CrateDB locally